Essay writing blog on DoMyWork

 | Common level | Postgraduate | Undergraduate & postgraduate |

-will always outperform weak primary research with poor data or shallow analysis.
+will almost always outperform weak primary research with poorly collected data.

-If the brief does not explicitly require primary data, secondary research is usually acceptable.
+If the assignment brief does not explicitly require primary research, secondary research is usually acceptable.

-If you cannot realistically collect quality data, do not force primary research.
+If you cannot realistically collect high-quality data, forcing primary research may weaken your work.

 For example: